top of page

 By embedding environmental testing into development cycles—from prototype to mass production—you cultivate a reliability-first mindset:

-• Product managers: Lead initiatives to make reliability a core KPI, collaborating with engineering on test strategy, risk assessment, and supplier management.
+• Product Managers: Lead initiatives to make reliability a core KPI.
+Collaborate with engineering on test strategy, risk assessment, and supplier management.

 Conclusion